seankmartin/napari-docs/docs/developers/documentation/index.md

 It is VERY important that you clone the `napari/docs` repository to a path that does not contain spaces.
 For example, `C:\Users\myusername\Documents\GitHub\napari-docs` is a valid path, but \
 `C:\Users\my username\Documents\GitHub\napari-docs` is not.
-If you clone the napari-docs repository to a directory following the default Windows naming of `C:\Users\my username\Documents\GitHub\napari-docs` (note the space), and run the `make` commands to build the napari docs, it may remove unintended files from your computer (it will essentially run the command `rm -rf` starting from C:\Users)
+If you clone the napari-docs repository to a directory following the default Windows path naming convention, e.g. \
+`C:\Users\my username\Documents\GitHub\napari-docs` (note the space), and run the `make` commands to build the napari docs, it may remove unintended files from your computer as it will essentially run the command `rm -rf` starting from `C:\Users`.
 This is because the napari documentation is built using `make` which does not work on paths which contain spaces.
 ```